dem92/westerhub-jen/README.md

 [![Build Status](https://travis-ci.com/dem92/westerhub-jen.svg?token=XBxNCWhRe4J4qpFpzXXD&branch=master)](https://travis-ci.com/dem92/westerhub-jen)

 #### Repositories
-// -- Remember to give Andrea read access
 * Git: https://github.com/dem92/westerhub-jen
 * Heroku: https://westerhub.herokuapp.com/

-#### Log in
-// -- If needed.
-Can also be sent by e-mail if we don't want it in the readme.

 ## How to run the application
 #### 1 way (default)